A podium and backdrop with the Nebraska Wesleyan University logo.

 Chemistry students use one of the labs for the first time since the building opened for classes on January 14th.

-• Students carry in taxidermied animals when moving in the building.
+• Students carry in taxidermied animals.

 The campus community spent the week before Christmas moving the biology and chemistry departments from Olin Hall of Science and the psychology department from the Smith-Curtis Administration Building.